 Green2.0 : enabling complex interactions between buildings and people

 Conference ContributionPapagelis, M., Krijnen, T.F., Elshenawy, M., Konomi, T., Fang, R. & El-Diraby, T. (2016).
 Green2.0 : enabling complex interactions between buildings and people.
 CSCW '16 Companion Proceedings of the 19th ACM Conference on Computer Supported Cooperative Work and Social Computing Companion, 26 February - 2 March 2016, San Francisco, California (pp. 77-80).
-New York: ACM.
+New York: Association for Computing Machinery (ACM).
 In Scopus Cited 2 times.

 Professionals and researchers of the Architectural, Engi-neering & Construction (AEC) industry are challenged by the increasing complexity of designing, constructing and op-erating a building.
 This typically requires close cooperation of actors having different backgrounds and interests.
 Tra-ditionally, this cooperation happens in an ad-hoc way and information exchange occurs through conventional general-purpose communication channels, such as paper or email.
 This communication and collaboration process can be inad-equate and inefï¬�cient, as it makes room for many different interpretations, mistakes and errors and can eventually lead to schedule and cost alterations.
 We present Green2.0, a system that tries to leverage advancements in building in-formation modeling to facilitate the collaboration process.
 The system integrates energy-efï¬�ciency simulation tools, and methods for online social network analysis to enable a data-driven approach to building design, construction and operation.
 By sharing all information online, all project ac-tors can access relevant information when they need so that everyone can work efï¬�cient together.
 The system aims to advance the current state of the art by bringing about a fundamental shift in the way that AEC professionals work together throughout a buildingâ€™s lifecycle.